Greuceanu: East Slavic languages

 The name "Kalinov" has been variously interpreted to mean "blazing", "incandescent", in regards to it being made of iron; or "a type of tree or flower", such as the guelder-rose tree (Viburnum).

 According to professor Jack V. Haney, stories about a fight between the hero and a villain on a bridge are "common" in East Slavic.
+In another work, Haney translated the term as "Kalin Bridge".
+Similarly, according to folklorist Petro Lintur, a "characteristic" element of East Slavic texts is the episode of the smiths Kusma and Demjan helping the hero defeat the dragon, tying the creature to a plough and making a trench with it.

-In another work, Haney translated the term as "Kalin Bridge" and suggested that its appearance in the oral repertoire of other peoples is due to East Slavic influence.
+Jack V. Haney and Polish folklorist Julian Krzyzanowski suggested that the appearance of the story in the oral repertoire of other peoples derives from East Slavic influence (e.g., in Poland's case, from Russia).

 Russia

-In a South Russian tale translated by William Ralston Shedden-Ralston as Ivan Popyalof, the titular hero, who lay in the ashes of the stove for 12 years, decides to battle a villainous zmey (called 'Snake', in the story) to rescue the sun for the day to return to his land.
+In a South Russian tale translated by William Ralston Shedden-Ralston as Ivan Popyalof, the titular hero, who lay in the ashes of the stove for 12 years, decides to battle a villainous zmey (called 'Snake', in the story) to rescue the Sun for the day to return to his land.
 Ivan and two companions defeat the zmey, but the Snake's daughters and wife try to enact their revenge on the heroes.
 At last, the Snake's Wife pursues Ivan Popyalof to the forge of Kuzma and Demian.
 Haney argues for a certain antiquity in this tale, since it mentions the pair of smiths Kuzma and Demian.

 Belarus

-According to professor Andreas Johns, in one version from Belarus, the sun, the moon and the stars are stolen by sorcerer Koschei.
+According to professor Andreas Johns, in one version from Belarus, the Sun, the Moon and the stars are stolen by sorcerer Koschei.
 The hero, then, has to contend with Koschei's sons, daughters and serpent wife.